 Even if it means sacrificing your needs.

 Despite this unyielding exhaustion, you can give yourself permission to see how much you do for your children, every day.
 You always find a way to be better for your kids, and THAT is the true beauty of parenting with exhaustion.

 For the record, it IS okay.

 It’s okay to be tired,

 and it’s even MORE okay to praise yourself for getting it right.

-Its okay to be exhausted, mom.
-You’re not harming your child for it.
+It’s okay to be exhausted, mom.
+You’re not a danger to your child for it.
 In fact, they need to see it.
 They need to know you’re only human.
-Humans make mistakes, and you are loved for it,
+Humans make mistakes and are loved for it,

 or feed the dog ice cream,